bob-cd/bob-cd.github.io/docs/architechture.md

 # Bob's Architecture

+The following are the tenets of Bob's design:

+- Have decentralised, controller/masterless clusters: simplify decision making and network chatter.
+No centralised decision making.
+- Be [spec-first](https://www.atlassian.com/blog/technology/spec-first-api-development) throughout: All the way from the APIServers, CLIs and the whole ecosystem.
+- Be externally extensible by decomposition and decoupling: More, smaller, complementing parts are better than one fewer bigger ones.

 ![Architecture](img/bob-arch.png)

 ## Bob Core

 Bob follows the UNIX [Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) of being small, robust and do one thing and do it well.
-Unlike most of the popular CI tooling, Bob tries to be a collection of small components which does one thing really well and allows you to _compose them in the way you want_ and build your CI platform.
+Unlike most of the popular CI tooling, Bob tries to be a collection of small components which does one thing really well and allows you to compose them in the way you want and build your CI platform.

 The core of the project lives in this [repository](https://github.com/bob-cd/bob).
 Its entirely written in [Clojure](https://clojure.org/), which allows Bob to be really small, scale easily and handle concurrency well.
 It uses [XTDB](https://xtdb.com/) as its temporal, document database.

-All of the internals is exposed via a standard REST API.
+All of the internals is exposed via a standard [REST API](api.md).

 ## Pipeline